rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/QuickPickledOnions.rst

    until sugar dissolves.
 2. Pour vinegar mixture over onion and cover loosely.
 Let onion cool completely, about 30 minutes.
-(The onions will keep for several months, but they’re best the week they’re made.)
+(The onions will keep for several months, but they're best the week they're made.)